 - Multiple failed logins, because of the brute force attack, went unnoticed.

-- Unusual and foreign IP addresses were used to gain unauthorized access to a user profile signalling malicious intent.
+- Unusual and foreign IP addresses were used to gain unauthorized access to a user profile signaling malicious intent.

 - A dormant user account was accessed and used without notice.